Didas-git/lilybird/packages/docs/src/content/docs/guides/embeds-attachments.md

       // We only want to handle application commands if (payload.type !== InteractionType.APPLICATION_COMMAND) return;

-      await client.rest.createInteractionResponse(interaction.id, interaction.token, {
+      await client.rest.createInteractionResponse(payload.id, payload.token, {
         type: InteractionCallbackType.CHANNEL_MESSAGE_WITH_SOURCE,
         data: {
           embeds: [
             {
               title: "Hello, Embed!",
-              description: "This is an embedded message."
+              description: "This is an embedded message.",
-            }
+            },
-          ]
+          ],
-        }
+        },
       });
-    }
+    },
-  }
+  },
 });
 ```